Shelton Fabre: Priesthood

-Fabre later served as pastor at both St. Joseph Parish in Grosse Tete, Louisiana, and Immaculate Heart of Mary Parish in Maringouin, Louisiana.
+Fabre was later named as pastor at both St. Joseph Parish in Grosse Tete, Louisiana, and Immaculate Heart of Mary Parish in Maringouin, Louisiana.
 In 2004, Fabre became pastor of Sacred Heart of Jesus Parish in Baton Rouge.

-Fabre's diocesan positions during this period were as chaplain at Louisiana State Penitentiary at Angola in 1994, director of the Office of Black Catholics (1990-2005) and defender of the bond for the Marriage Tribunal (1994 to 2007).
-Fabre was elected to serve on the diocesan Clergy Personnel Board and served as chair of the Pastoral Planning Committee of the diocese.
-He at various times took on the roles of chaplain to St. Joseph's Academy, dean of the Northwest Deanery.
-Fabre also served as a member of the College of Consultors, the Presbyteral Council, and the Diocesan School Board.
+Fabre's diocesan positions during this period were as chaplain at Louisiana State Penitentiary at Angola in 1994, director of the Office of Black Catholics (1990–2005) and defender of the bond for the marriage tribunal (1994 to 2007).
+Fabre was elected to serve on the diocesan clergy personnel board and served as chair of the Pastoral Planning Committee of the diocese.
+At various times, he took on the roles of chaplain to St. Joseph's Academy and served as dean of the Northwest Deanery.
+Fabre also served as a member of the college of consultors, the presbyteral council, and the diocesan school board.

-Auxiliary bishop of New Orleans
+Auxiliary Bishop of New Orleans

-On December 13, 2006, Fabre was appointed titular bishop of Pudentiana and auxiliary bishop of the Archdiocese of New Orleans by Pope Benedict XVI.
-He was consecrated by Archbishop Alfred Hughes on February 28, 2007 in New Orleans.
+On December 13, 2006, Fabre was appointed titular bishop of Pudentiana and auxiliary bishop of New Orleans by Pope Benedict XVI.
+He was consecrated by Archbishop Alfred Hughes on February 28, 2007, in New Orleans at the Saint Louis, King of France, Cathedral Basilica.
 He was the youngest bishop in the U.S. at the time.
 As auxiliary bishop, Fabre served as vicar general and moderator of the curia.
 He also became pastor of Our Lady of the Rosary Parish in New Orleans.